Cyqlone: A Parallel, High-Performance Linear Solver for Optimal Control: Preliminaries

 \subsection{Cyclic reduction of block-tridiagonal linear systems \done}

 Symmetric (block-)tridiagonal linear systems play a crucial role in the solution of optimal control and other dynamic optimization problems, because they can be used to represent coupling between successive time steps, as is the case in \eqref{eq:opt-cond-ocp-eq}.
-In this section, we discuss solution methods for block-tridiagonal systems, and in particular, the cyclic reduction algorithm for solving such systems in parallel.
+In this section, we discuss solution methods for block-tridiagonal systems, and in particular, the CR algorithm for solving such systems in parallel.
 Consider a symmetric positive definite block-tridiagonal system of equations of size $N$ with diagonal blocks $\Mdiag_k \in \posdefset{\R^{n}}$ and subdiagonal blocks $\Ksub_k \in \R^{n\times n}$:

-Symmetric block-tridiagonal matrices can be factorized using the block Cholesky factorization outlined in the previous section.
-Thanks to the special structure, only the top block of $L_{21}$ will be nonzero, which means that only a single block of $H_{22}$ needs to be updated, without any fill-in.
+Such block-tridiagonal matrices can be factorized using the block Cholesky factorization outlined in the previous section.
+Thanks to the special structure, only the top block of $L_{21}$ will be nonzero, so only a single diagonal block of $H_{22}$ needs to be updated, without any fill-in.
 If $\Mdiag_0 = L_{11}D_1 \ttp L_{11}$, then

 This block-tridiagonal factorization procedure requires $N$ steps and produces no fill-in.
 However, due to the coupling through the off-diagonal blocks, this process is inherently serial: the block $\Mdiag_{k}$ can only be updated and factorized once $\Mdiag_{k-1}$ and $\Ksub_{k-1}$ have been eliminated, because of the direct coupling between equations $k-1$ and $k$.
 A well-known approach that avoids this serial bottleneck is \textit{cyclic reduction} (CR) \cite{heller_aspects_1976,gander_cyclic_1998,bini_cyclic_2009}.